Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-Cardioversion is a procedure to correct arrhythmias, which is when your heart beats too fast or irregularly.
-Arrhythmias may prevent your body from getting the blood and oxygen it needs.
-Your heart has 4 chambers called the atria and ventricles.
+Cardioversion is a procedure that uses medicine or electric shocks to correct arrhythmias.
+An arrhythmia is a heartbeat that is too slow, too fast, or irregular.
+It may prevent your body from getting the blood and oxygen it needs.
+Your heart has 4 chambers, called the atria and ventricles.
 The atria are at the top of your heart, and the ventricles are at the bottom of your heart.
-Most arrhythmias that need cardioversion start in the atria of your heart.
+Most arrhythmias that need cardioversion start in the atria.

-What happens during cardioversion?
+What will happen during a chemical cardioversion?

-What happens after cardioversion?
+What will happen after cardioversion?

 What are the risks of cardioversion?

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.